MetadataWorks/schemata/_site/docs/federation/HDRFederation.md

 It is intended that the specification be developed and extended, in time, to serve UK National Health Service and Healthcare organisations globally.

-Much of the work has been built on attempts to build a technical metadata meta-model in order to automate much of the mapping, curation and relationship work which is carried out manually on datasets, in order to integrate data in a machine-friendly fashion.
-The work builds on work expressed in ISO11179, which is a 6-part standard specifying how to design and build a metadata registry.
+Much of the work has been based on the idea of building a technical metadata meta-model in order to automate much of the mapping, curation and relationship work which is carried out manually on datasets.
+This is needed in order to integrate data in a machine-friendly fashion.
+The work builds on work expressed in ISO11179, which is a 6-part standard specifying how to design and build a metadata registry, but uses a new meta-model which enables automation of metadata management, an essential part of integrating dataset.

 Enabling automated data-matching by using metadata will not achieve semantic interoperability on its own, however it will help to achieve data integration in